• Skip to primary navigation

 • Spices: We used salt and black pepper.

-Gather all the ingredients for our sauteed greens and mushroom recipe.
+Gather all the ingredients for our sautéed kale and mushroom recipe.
 Quarter the mushrooms, mince the garlic, and measure out the liquids (oil, chicken stock, and vinegar).

 sauteeing minced garlic and kale in a pot

-2. Slowly add the greens a little at a time, and toss it with the oil and garlic.
+2. Reduce the heat to medium, then slowly add the greens a little at a time, and toss it with the oil. (image 2)

 sauteed kale with a pan of sauteed mushrooms

-3. Stir in the chicken stock, then cover and cook for 5 minutes.
+1. Stir in the chicken stock, then cover and cook for 5 minutes. (image 3)

-4. While it is cooking, melt the butter in a large saucepan and sauté the mushrooms until they are golden brown and the liquid has evaporated.
+2. While it is cooking, melt the butter in a large saucepan and sauté the mushrooms over medium heat until they are golden brown. (image 4)

 person adding salt and pepper to sauteed kale and mushrooms

-5. Uncover the pot.
-Cook for one minute, or until the stock has been evaporated.
-Remove from the heat and add the mushrooms.
+1. Uncover the pot.
+Cook the kale until the stock has been evaporated, roughly a minute.
+Remove the pot from the heat and add the mushrooms and garlic.
 Add the vinegar, salt, and black pepper.
-Stir until well mixed.
+Stir until well mixed. (image 5)

-6. Transfer it to a serving bowl and serve hot as a side dish or over pasta for a quick weeknight meal.
+2. Transfer it to a serving bowl and serve hot as a side dish or over pasta (garden rotini or orzo) for a quick weeknight meal. (image 6)

 Recipe FAQs

-Yes, it is very high in vitamin C and a good source of minerals, calcium, potassium, and magnesium.
-It is also high in vitamin K and lutein while promoting healthy digestion.
+Yes, kale is very high in vitamin C and a good source of minerals, calcium, potassium, and magnesium.
+It is also high in vitamin K and lutein, and promotes healthy digestion.
 In a one-cup serving, there are 228 calories and 14.9 g of carbs.
 For more nutritional information, scroll past the recipe card.

 How do you cut kale for cooking?

-Start by stacking three leaves on top of each other and line up the stems.
+Stack three leaves on top of each other and line up the stems.
 Next, fold the leaves in half with the top of the leaves facing in.
-Then cut the stems out and discard them.
+Cut the stems out and discard them.
 Re-stack the leaves, roll them up, and slice them into 1-inch strips.

 Can you eat kale stems?

-Yes, you can but they do tend to be quite tough and fibrous and we find sauteed works best by removing the stem.
+Yes, you can, but they do tend to be quite tough and fibrous.
+We find sautéed kale is best when the stems are removed.

 How do you cook kale so it is not tough?